 By Sakhee Dheer – April 6, 2018

 Video can be an attractive medium for marketing your product and services.
 The demand for video content has been steadily increasing.
 According to a recent study done from HubSpot by 2019, 80% of all web traffic is projected to be videos.
 If video marketing doesn’t feature as part of your content strategy then you are going to be missing out on 80% of all traffic.
 Moreover, almost a third of time people spend online is spent on watching videos.
+Nearly half (45%) of internet users spend more than an hour watching Facebook or Youtube every week.
 This makes it a very important channel to place your brand.

 Our brains are hardwired to pay attention to look at information that is visually presented.
 Thus pictures can do a better job than text and videos can explain things even better than pictures.
 According to a HubSpot Research, video rank highest in the format people want to hear from businesses.